natashashams/fa16-proj1/answers.md

 	-application.html.erb is the default for rendering any page, and already renders 'layouts/messages'.
 This uses _messages.html.erb, which provides a standard convention to display alerts and other notices, including flash messages!
 So this is used to display the error message nicely.

 # Give us feedback on the project and decal below!
+	-I liked the complexity of the project, but I think it is hard to debug!
+More debugging hints posted would be helpful

 # Extra credit: Link your Heroku deployed app